 - e) Identify any lessons to be learnt and service improvements made; - f) Decide on any necessary communication to staff and customers; - g) Identify any required amendments to procedures; - h) Report on the number of complaints made by young people (aged 16-17) living in our properties; - i) Report on the number of complaints that have been handled via our unacceptable behaviour processes or ones that are repetitive. - 18.
-We will routinely monitor our performance in implementing this policy and report outcomes to the Board, the Member Responsible for Complaints and Executive Team. - 19.
-The Board will consider the impact of very serious complaints on the risk register. - 20.
+We will routinely monitor our performance in implementing this policy and report outcomes to the Board, the Member Responsible for Complaints, Resident Representative Panel (RRP) and Executive Team. - 19.
+We will endeavour to ensure we maintain a collaborative and cooperative approach to the handling and response to any complaints, taking collective responsibility for any shortfalls identified. - 20.
+The Board will consider the impact of very serious complaints on the risk register. - 21.
 We will conduct regular customer satisfaction surveys that will enable customers and the Charity to provide feedback on complaints handling to ensure that customers feel able to complain and are confident that their complaint will be dealt with in a positive manner.
-Customers who express dissatisfaction will be provided with details of our complaints process and the details of the Housing Ombudsman if their complaint is in relation to our landlord duties. - 21.
+Customers who express dissatisfaction will be provided with details of our complaints process and the details of the Housing Ombudsman if their complaint is in relation to our landlord duties. - 22.
 The Board will review this Policy every year to ensure it is effective and complies with current legislation and good practice.
-Any changes that are required will be progressed as necessary. - 22.
+Any changes that are required will be progressed as necessary. - 23.
 OFSTED 16/17 accommodation: We will ensure that a record is made of any complaint or representation, the action taken and the outcome of any investigation as it relates to young people aged 16-17 that live in our OFSTED registered schemes.
 We will provide (where requested) a statement containing a summary of any complaints or representations made during the 12 months preceding the date of the request and the action that was taken in response to each complaint or representation to OFSTED as required for monitoring and reporting purposes.